PICKS OF THE MONTH

 (Release dates: 7 April to 16 June 2021, Hulu and Amazon Prime)

-THE Web-TV adaptation by Bruce Miller of the dystopian novel by Margaret Atwood (treating of the threat of the Christian Right’s, and the Taliban's, theonomic vision of revolution) continues.
+THE Web-TV adaptation by Bruce Miller of the dystopian novel by Margaret Atwood (tackling the threat of the Christian Right’s theonomic vision of revolution, and by extension those of the Taliban, Iran, Saudi Arabia, etc.) continues.

 (Release date: 18 June 2021.
 Label: Matsor Projects.
 Genres: art pop, indie pop)